Where to find cheap places to eat in Tokyo? How to eat in Tokyo on a budget?

 9. Matsuya

-Similar to Yoshinoya and Sukiya, Matsuya is another budget restaurant chain in Tokyo, Japan.
+Like Yoshinoya and Sukiya, Matsuya is another budget restaurant chain in Tokyo, Japan.

-This restaurant is also convenient as you can purchase a coupon form a vending machine before ordering.
+This restaurant is also convenient as you can purchase a coupon from a vending machine before ordering.
 There are food pictures on the ticket vending machine, so don’t worry, even if you don’t understand the language.

 10. Sweet Paradise – All you can eat desert